1.Does the College accept the NBEO?

 9.Can I write the Jurisprudence Exam at some other time?

-Writing the Jurisprudence Exam may only be arranged under special circumstances.
+Writing the Jurisprudence Exam on an alternate date may only be arranged under special circumstances.
+Request to take the jurisprudence exam on an alternate date is only considered once an applicant has become eligible to take to jurisprudence exam.
 Your request must be submitted in writing and accompanied with the applicable documentation.
 Approval of your alternate exam date may take up to 20 working days.

 10.Where and how often is the Jurisprudence Exam administered?